 FOR INTRODUCTORY PSYCHOLOGY STUDENTS (READ ALL BELOW):

-1) This activity must be COMPLETED by 12:00 noon on the Last Day of Classes (NOT the last day of Exam Week)!
-(Note: In Winter Sessions, the deadline for completion is 12:00 noon, two days prior to the beginning of Spring Semester).
+1) All research participation must be completed by 12:00 noon on Friday BEFORE Final Exams (STUDY DAY).
+If you choose to do Alternative Assignments, those must be completed by 12:00 noon on the last day of classes (the day before Study Day).
+(Note: In Winter Sessions, the deadline for completion of all Sona requirements is 12:00 noon, two days prior to the beginning of Spring Semester).

 2) If you are enrolled in an Introduction to Psychology course and want to do an alternative research exposure assignment in lieu of doing research participation, contact Kyle Suhr at email@example.com.

 Research Exposure Requirement for Introduction to Psychology Courses